-a confidence within the Board that it is discharging its Reflecting the Committee's delegated authority to act for the Board of Management as required, the Principal reported of the previous years' external review.
-However, it was to the Committee on progress with regard to National Bargaining negotiations between the Colleges Scotland Employers Association (EA) and EIS.
-The College Principal areas for development. acted as lead for the EA throughout the negotiations, and provided the Committee and Board with an ongoing analysis The Board evaluation report was one of a number of of the changing context and the potential consequences for evaluative processes aimed at ensuring high standards of the sector and the College.
-The Committee noted that these governance, which includes Committee and Committee negotiations took place in a complex operating environment, Convener evaluation, individual Board member appraisal, with implications from financial sustainability to new ways of and regular external evaluation of the Board. learning and working.
+Reflecting the Committee's delegated authority to act for the Board of Management as required, the Principal reported to the Committee on progress with regard to National Bargaining negotiations between the Colleges Scotland Employers Association (EA) and EIS.
+The College Principal acted as lead for the EA throughout the negotiations, and provided the Committee and Board with an ongoing analysis of the changing context and the potential consequences for the sector and the College.
+The Committee noted that these negotiations took place in a complex operating environment, with implications from financial sustainability to new ways of learning and working.